vippsas/vipps-solutions/auth0/PaymentFlowAuth0.md

 The parameters needed to create a payment are:

-* Phone Number: The phone number of the user
+- Phone Number: The phone number of the user
-* Amount: The payment amount
+- Amount: The payment amount
-* Payment Description: Description of what the user is paying for
+- Payment Description: Description of what the user is paying for
-* Reference: An unique identifier for an order
+- Reference: An unique identifier for an order

+Scope defines the information you are requesting from the user.
+Additional [scopes provided by Vipps](https://developer.vippsmobilepay.com/docs/APIs/login-api/api-guide/core-concepts/#scopes) can be added by adding them to th _Scope_ string in the _ProfileRequest_.

 ```c#
 public async Task<string> CreatePayment(string phoneNumber, long amount, string paymentDescription, string reference)